Developer FAQ

 - When I run "cargo update" on some recipe source it call Rustup to install other Rust toolchain version, how can I fix that?

-- I added the dependency of my program on the "recipe.toml" but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?
+- I added the dependency of my program on the "recipe.toml" file but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?

 - QEMU